 There is a general notion in C++ that standard attributes should be ignorable.
-However, currently there does not seem to be a common understanding of what "ignorable" means, and the C++ standard itself is ambiguous on this matter.
-We consider three aspects of ignorability: syntactic ignorability, semantic ignorability, and the behaviour of has_cpp_attribute.
-We discuss where and how the C++ standard is underspecified and why that is problematic, survey existing implementation practice, and propose the Three Rules of Ignorability as a language design guideline going forward, along with wording to codify them in the C++ Standard.
+However, currently there does not seem to be a common understanding of what "ignorable" means, and the C++20 Standard itself is ambiguous on this matter.
+We consider three aspects of ignorability: syntactic ignorability, semantic ignorability, and the behaviour of $\has\cpp\attribute$ .
+We discuss where and how the C++20 Standard is underspecified in all three aspects and why that is problematic, survey existing implementation practice, and propose the Three Rules of Ignorability as language design guidelines going forward.
+Finally, we propose wording to specify the Third Rule of Ignorability (behaviour of $\has\cpp\attribute$ ) in the C++ Standard; wording for the other two Rules has already been added for C++23 via Core Issues.